Artishia Wilkerson Jordan: Career

 Jordan was a math teacher in Louisville as a young woman.
-She was president of the Los Angeles chapter of the National Council of Negro Women, and was active in Alpha Kappa Alpha, the NAACP, the Order of the Eastern Star, and the YWCA.
+She was president of the Los Angeles chapter of the National Council of Negro Women, and was active in Alpha Kappa Alpha, the NAACP, the Prince Hall Order of the Eastern Star, and the YWCA.
 She was on the editorial board of the Afro-American Women's Journal.

 As a bishop's wife in the African Methodist Episcopal Church (AME), she held denominational and interdenominational positions of leadership, including a term as president of the Southern California Conference Branch.
 She organized the AME Ministers' Wives Alliance for Los Angeles spouses, the Interdenominational Ministers' Wives Council of Los Angeles, and served on the board of the Southern California Council of Church Women.
 She was director of the Los Angeles chapter of American Mission to Lepers.
 Jordan edited the Women's Missionary Recorder during World War II.
 She was active in the World Federation of Methodist Women, and as a speaker for the American Bible Society.

 The Jordans traveled to South Africa several times in the 1950s, to visit churches there.
 Artishia Wilkerson Jordan wrote The African Methodist Episcopal Church in Africa (1964), based on their travels.
 As a member of the Our Authors Study Club, she led a successful campaign to install a plaque in memory of Biddy Mason at the Los Angeles County Museum, in 1957.